About Your 2014 Proposed Property Tax Notice

-In November, every Minneapolis property owner is mailed a notice detailing their proposed property taxes for 2013.
-Here you will find additional information to answer any questions you may have based on your own property tax notices.
+In November, every Minneapolis property owner is mailed a notice detailing their proposed property taxes for 2014.
+Here you will find additional information to answer questions you may have based on your own property tax notices.

-Your property tax notice is broken down by taxing jurisdiction.
-While there are several jurisdictions listed, the three largest portions of your taxes are from Hennepin County (28 percent), Minneapolis Public Schools (26 percent), and the City of Minneapolis (43 percent).
+Even though you receive one property tax “bill,” you pay property taxes to several taxing authorities.
+While there are several jurisdictions listed on your statement, the three largest portions taxing authorities are Hennepin County (28 percent), Minneapolis Public Schools (26 percent), and the City of Minneapolis (43 percent).

-Why is the City portion of my property tax bill changing at a different rate than the City’s levy change?
+Why is my overall property tax bill changing at a different rate than the City’s levy change?

-Currently, the proposed property tax levy will increase by 1.77 percent over 2012.
+Currently, the proposed property tax levy will decrease by 1 percent over 2013.
+However, not everyone’s property tax bill will go down by 1 percent.
 There are several factors that could have an impact on your property tax bill:

 - Individual property value - If your property’s value increased or decreased, it will affect the amount of property taxes you owe.
 Rising property values increase the taxable amount of your property and decreasing property values lower the taxable amount of your property.

 - Value of other properties in the City – If the total value of other property in the City rises faster than the value of your property, more of the burden of the property tax levy will be on those properties and your taxes will go down.
 If the total value of other property in the City rises more slowly than the value of your property, your property will bear more of the burden of the property tax levy, and your taxes will go up.

 - Value of properties within Tax Increment Financing (TIF) districts – TIF is a development tool which segregates most of the value of properties within TIF districts from the City’s property tax base.
 When the city increases or decreases the number and value of properties within TIF districts, this affects the property tax burden payable by all property taxpayers within the City.